karooolis/til/javascript/const-let-var.md

 # const vs. let vs. var

-Today I learnt more about `const` and `let` which were introduced in ECMAScript 6 as an addition to varialbles declaration keyword `var`.
+Today I learnt more `const` and `let` that were introduced in ECMAScript 6 as an addition to varialbles declaration keyword `var`.
 Let's look at each one of these separately to get an understanding of how they might be used.

 ## `var`

 The good ol' `var`, still with us, still going strong.
-It allows to declare variables that are scoped to the nearest function block unless it's declared outside a function block.
+It allows to declare variables that are scoped to the nearest function block, unless it's declared outside a function block.
 Then the variable is global to the entire application.

-Note that variables declared with `var` become visible in their enclosing function block and can be accessed in a line in the code before they are actually declared, if it makes sense.
-Have a look at the code below.
+Note that variables declared with `var` become visible in their enclosing function block and can be accessed in a line in the code before they are actually declared, if that makes sense.
+Have a look at the code below if it does not.
 You will see that you can access `i` in line 2 even before it's declared in line 4.
-However, it returns value `undefined` since no value has been assigned to it at that stage.
+However, it returns value `undefined` since no value has been assigned to `i` at that point.

 ```javascript
 function varExample() {